-Flying on a basic economy ticket is still a new thing to most passengers.
+The rules about flying on a basic economy ticket are still unclear to some passengers.
 Delta was the first airline to issue a “basic” ticket starting in 2013 but their current version took effect in February 2015.
-Delta started slow, only selling the tickets in a select number of markets where they were directly competing with Spirit or Frontier.
+Delta started slow, only selling the tickets in select markets where they were directly competing with Spirit or Frontier.
 It wasn’t until November of 2016 that United jumped into the basic economy pool, head first, with their own tickets that had way more restrictions than Delta’s.
 Not to be left behind, American announced their own basic economy tickets in January of 2017.
-With all three major carriers offering these restrictive tickets, they began to spread to flights that had no competition with the Ultra Low Cost Carriers.
-Basic Economy tickets are no longer a niche product but may eventually be sold on every flight.
+With all three major carriers offering these restrictive tickets, they began to spread to flights with no competition with the Ultra Low-Cost Carriers.
+JetBlue and Alaska also added their version of Basic Economy tickets and they are no longer a niche product but are sold on most flights.

-Since all three airlines’ basic economy tickets come with different restrictions, I did my homework and looked into each of them before booking one.
-I didn’t want to be like the person next to me on a United flight who was booked on a basic economy ticket by her daughter and was unaware of the restrictions (no seat assignments, no carry on bag).
-After much deliberation, I decided that we could live with the restrictions that Delta had on their basic economy fare.
-Now that we’re home, here’s what I learned from our experience.
+Since all of the airlines’ basic economy tickets come with different restrictions, I did my homework and looked into each of them before booking one.
+(Here are the most updated rules about each airline’s basic economy tickets) I didn’t want to be like the person next to me on a United flight who was booked on a basic economy ticket by her daughter and was unaware of the restrictions (no seat assignments, no carry-on bag).
+After much deliberation, I decided that we could live with Delta’s restrictions on their basic economy fare.
+Here’s what I learned from our experience.

 Even before I left, I had reservations about my decision.
-The check in process and seat assignment wasn’t what I expected.
-I thought we’d be able to select a seat at check-in (which, for me, meant when I checked in online 24 hours before the flight), As it turned out, we didn’t get the seat assignment for our flight from Orlando to Atlanta until about an hour before our departure time.
+The check-in process and seat assignment weren’t what I expected.
+I thought we’d be able to select a seat at check-in (which, for me, meant when I checked in online 24 hours before the flight).
+As it turned out, we didn’t get the seat assignment for our flight from Orlando to Atlanta until about an hour before our departure time.
 The seats were listed on the TV by the gate and were updated on the Delta app on my iPhone.
 It took a while to find where there were listed.
 As it turned out, the assignments are in the same place as “Standby” passengers.

 I kinda felt like this heading to our seats.